raipc/atsd-api-test/CONTRIBUTE.md

         3. run all tests on clear latest ATSD installation
     2. After your have received a `change request` submit a new single commit corresponding to requested changes with a commit message `code review #number` where `number` is corresponding to a code review commit order.
     3. After your commit has been approved rebase your remote branch on actual master with a force push.
+    4. If tests fail because of some unfixed ATSD bugs mark pull request with label `pending`, add message with issue numbers related to bugs and wait until all unfixed bugs will be fixed.

 #### code style